-Do not include the amount shown in column (c) in the total CAUTION on Schedule E, line 39.
+Do not include the amount shown in column (c) in the total CAUTION on Schedule E. line 39.

 Column (e).
-Report the total of the amounts shown on Schedule(s) Q, line 3b.
+Report the amount(s) shown on Schedule(s) Q, line 3b.

 Part V Summary

 Special estimated tax rules may apply if you have gross farming or fishing income.
 You will not be charged a penalty for underpayment of estimated tax if: